FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/kernel_objects/futex.md

 so).
 It is up to userspace code to correctly atomically modify this value across threads in order to build mutexes and so on.

+Note that with [address tagging][address_tagging], userspace pointers won't always have a 1-to-1 mapping of futex instances in the kernel.
+Addresses which have been stripped of architecture-specific tagging information are used for futex IDs.
+For example, on ARM where [Top-Byte-Ignore (TBI)][tbi] is enabled, a futex pointer with the value `0x0A000000FF123450` has the same futex ID as a futex pointer with the value `0x0B000000FF123450`, because while their tags (`0x0A` and `0x0B`) are different, their address bits are the same.

 See the [`zx_futex_wait()`], [`zx_futex_wake()`], [`zx_futex_requeue()`], and
 [`zx_futex_get_owner()`] man pages for more details.